Not About Nightingales: Act three

 The act starts out in Klondike where the prisoners from Hall C are beginning to feel the heat from the steam boiler room.
 Butch is doing whatever he can to keep the morale up among his men by singing and dancing, but it's having no effect.

 Meanwhile, Jim and Eva have met in the southwest corner of the yard; however, the guards and the Warden have caught them and have begun to haul off Jim and put him in Klondike with the other prisoners.
 Warden also starts to blackmail Eva and ends up making a deal with her, that he will mail the letter of recommendation for Jim's release if she sleeps with him.
 Eva reluctantly agrees and episode three ends with the warden showing Eva to his "inner room".

-Back down in Klondike, Jim has joined the rest of the inmates; however, before Schultz, the head guard, can notice anything about Jim or the rest of the inmates, Butch has grabbed hold of the guard and Jim has stolen his revolver and keys.
+Back down in Klondike, Jim has joined the rest of the inmates; however, before Schultz, the head guard, can notice anything about Jim or the rest of the inmates, Butch grabs hold of the guard and Jim steals his revolver and keys.
 The inmates open the door and lock Schultz into the steaming cell, leaving him to die.
-Both Butch and Jim storm into the Warden's office; Butch looking for the Warden, and Jim looking for Eva.
-This leads to a confrontation with the warden who practically begs for his life in a cowardly manner, "Stop!
+Both Butch and Jim storm into the Warden's office, Butch looking for the Warden, and Jim looking for Eva.
+This leads to a confrontation with the Warden, who begs for his life in a cowardly manner, "Stop!
 I'm a family man!
 I've got a wife!
 A daughter!
 A little-girrrrl."
 But, he is eventually killed by Butch with a whip.

-When they have a minute to talk, Eva and Jim discuss their future outside of the prison, and how they're in love and the many places they plan to travel to.
+When they have a minute to talk, Eva and Jim discuss their future outside of the prison, how they're in love, and the many places they plan to travel to.

-Suddenly extra police forces arrive at the prison to deal with the prison riots.
+Suddenly, extra police forces arrive at the prison to deal with the prison riots.
 Jim comes up with a plan to jump out into the river and swim to shore away from all the riots and noise.
 He gives Eva his shoes and tells her to look for him in the personal columns.

 Jim jumps into the water, but because of the height of the jump and the fact that it is late at night, Eva is unsure if he made it safely in the water.
 The police arrive in the tower and grab Eva to take her to safety, bringing the play to an end.
 They question her about a pair of shoes she's got (which belongs to Jim), she replies "I picked them up somewhere.
 I can't remember", and continues to cling on to them.
-The audience remains unsure if Jim ever did make it out safely.
+The audience remains unsure if Jim ever made it out safely.